 Rensselaer Polytechnic Institute (RPI)

 This college enrolled over 6,300 undergraduate and 1,200 graduate students in 2017-2018.
 Students interested in a career in game design can enroll in a bachelor's degree program offered by RPI's School of Humanities, Arts, and Social Sciences (HASS).

 Bachelor of Science in Games and Simulation Arts and Sciences

 Students interested in this program should apply directly to HASS, and the school recommends that they include a portfolio with their application.
 This program allows students to gain the fundamental knowledge and technical skills necessary to start a career in game development.
 Topics covered include game design, game history, and game mechanics.
 Computer science, calculus, physics, and biology are also part of the curriculum.
 A research project is required during junior year, and a game development project is part of the senior year curriculum.
-Students also are required to select a concentration and potentially earn a concurrent bachelor's degree.
-Some of the many areas in which a student can choose a concentration in include electronic arts, human computer interaction, computer science, management/entrepreneurship, or cognitive science.
+Students also are required to select a concentration and can potentially earn a concurrent bachelor's degree.
+Some of the many areas in which a student can choose a concentration in include electronic arts, computer science, management/entrepreneurship, and cognitive science.
 Courses specific to the student's concentration are then integrated into the student's individual curriculum.